-MA Design Ceramics, Furniture or Jewellery begins with your project focus.
+MA Design (Ceramics); MA Design (Furniture); MA Design (Jewellery) begins with your project focus.
 Discussed on entry, this initial vision develops into a plan of action.
 The three units of the course guide the development of your research and design direction, from research and design investigation through trialling and experimentation, to your final high-level resolution.

 Design Research is a wide-ranging activity which includes visual, social, cultural, economic, material and technological information interrogated and explored through the design process itself.